Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: ENSCM

-Summary: Training our students to meet the challenges of ecological transition is imperative and requires changes to our Bachelor's and Master's degree programs in Chemistry and Engineering.
-The PhotoBetDEUM project involves the acquisition of two devices (a photoreactor and a sorption system) to address two decarbonization issues.
-These will enable us to offer projects ranging from organic synthesis to materials, using eco-efficient processes.
-In this way, we will prepare our students to be proactive in addressing ecological challenges in the chemistry sector and to propose sustainable solutions.
-The PhotoBetDEUM project aims to be inclusive by bringing together the training needs of the Fds and ENSCM.
+Summary: Training our students to meet the challenges of the ecological transition is essential and requires an evolution of our undergraduate and graduate programs in Chemistry, as well as our engineering programs.
+The PhotoBetDEUM project focuses on acquiring two devices (a photoreactor and a sorption system) to address two decarbonization challenges.
+These devices will enable us to offer projects ranging from organic synthesis to materials, using eco-efficient processes.
+In this way, we will prepare our students to be proactive in addressing the ecological challenges within the chemical sector, enabling them to propose sustainable solutions.
+The PhotoBetDEUM project aims to be inclusive by combining the training needs of the Faculty of Chemistry (Fds) and the National School of Chemistry and Materials Science (ENSCM).

-Summary: The aim is to adapt the training site to water stress and global warming in order to preserve an attractive and environmentally responsible place of study and work.
-Through this entry, the project aims to be an educational demonstration: a demonstration of an innovative schoolyard, an incubator for open pedagogy, and a meeting place for teachers, future teachers, and their trainers.
-The creation of this space should enable the training site to be opened up to a network of exchanges.
+Summary: The aim is to adapt the training site to water stress and climate change, in order to preserve an attractive and environmentally responsible place for study and work.
+Through this approach, the project aspires to be a pedagogical demonstrator: a demonstration of an innovative schoolyard, an incubator for open pedagogy, and a meeting place for teachers, student teachers, and their trainers.
+The creation of this space should allow the training site to be integrated into a network of exchange.

-Summary: The project aims to develop a low-power vertical-axis urban wind turbine connected to the electrical grid on the Triolet campus.
-This multidisciplinary project primarily draws on expertise in mechanics (manufacturing the support structure, optimizing the conversion of kinetic energy from the wind) and electricity (developing a high-performance generator/converter unit).
+Summary: This project aims to develop a low-power, vertical-axis urban wind turbine connected to the electrical grid on the Triolet campus.
+This multidisciplinary project primarily draws on expertise in mechanics (fabrication of the support structure, optimization of wind kinetic energy conversion) and electricity (development of a high-performance generator/converter assembly).
 System supervision (SCADA for "Supervisory Control And Data Acquisition") is also a central element of the project.

-ECOFORUM: (Training in Ecological Transition at the University of Montpellier) – Environmental assessment of biodiversity, air quality, and climate change for training in ecological transition at the University of Montpellier
+ECOFORUM: (Training for the Ecological Transition at the University of Montpellier) – Environmental assessment of biodiversity, air quality and climate change for training in the ecological transition at the University of Montpellier

-Summary: The ECOFORUM project aims to implement innovative educational resources within the Faculty of Science to promote student learning on ecological transition issues through the collection and analysis of meteorological and climate data, air quality data, and biodiversity monitoring using dedicated equipment and methodologies.
-This data will also contribute to the reputation of the University and research through participatory science.
+Summary: The ECOFORUM project aims to implement innovative educational resources within the Faculty of Sciences to promote student learning about the challenges of the ecological transition through the collection and analysis of meteorological and climate data, air quality data, and biodiversity monitoring using dedicated equipment and methodologies.
+This data will also contribute to the University's visibility and research through citizen science.

-Summary: The project is part of an initiative led by the GEII, SGM, and GMP departments at the University Institute of Technology (IUT) in Nîmes.
-These departments are combining their expertise to design a production line dedicated to training BUT students, incorporating material sorting and recycling processes, all orchestrated by Industry 4.0 advances.
-With the demonstration project presented here, our ambition is to go beyond student training and build a flexible, open, and accessible information tool.
-The target audience will be middle school, high school, and college students, as well as industrialists.
+Summary: This project is part of a dynamic initiative driven by the Electrical Engineering and Industrial Computing (GEII), Mechanical Engineering and Production (SGM), and Mechanical Engineering and Production (GMP) departments of the Nîmes University Institute of Technology (IUT).
+These departments are combining their expertise to design a production line dedicated to training students in the Bachelor of Technology (BUT) program, integrating material sorting and recycling processes, all orchestrated by the advancements of Industry 4.0.
+With the demonstrator project presented here, our ambition is to go beyond student training and build a flexible, open, and accessible information tool.
+The target audience will be middle school students, high school students, university students, and industry professionals.

 IPTECH: Instrumentation of educational technology platforms for measuring environmental impacts